YingChen7/HQA_Cerebrovasculature/Readme.txt

 		* done!
 5. folders including utils and spmutils should be added to the default search path of Matlab.

-The estimated time of installation is one hour.
+The estimated time of installation is about one hour.
 ------------------------------------

 Demo